iLVino/ethprag_2023_SolarLens/contracts/README.md

 TODO:

-deploy a dynamic NFT contract SolarPunk collection on the networks:
+deploy a dynamic contract SolarPunk collection on the networks:
 -Scroll
 -Mantel
 -Taiko